neutralinojs/neutralinojs.github.io/docs/cli/internal-cli-arguments.md

 custom arguments with `--neu-dev-` prefix.
 Feel free to use the `--dev-` prefix for your development-related CLI flags.

+### `--neu-dev-extension`

+Loads `js.neutralino.devtools` extension internally for development purposes.
+The neu CLI uses this CLI argument to establish an IPC with the application process.
+This option only works if application resources are loaded from a directory (won't work for end-users).

 ### `--url=<url>`

 Overrides the URL on the application.